bytenaija/justiceTextAssessment/README.md

+# Everistus Olumese Full Stack Technical Assessment

+## Implementation Details

+- I have added ability to persist changes to the server
+- Instead of sending the whole row back to the server, I choose to send the only the text that was change with specific meta-data to enable easy change and persistence
+- When you open the application you will see a it in a book format, click any whitespace in the book to navigate forward or backward.
+- All the previous functionalities still exist

+## Areas I could improve

+- Searching capability: The app currently search on the retrieved rows.
+I could have implemented a search functionality in the server to retrieve a search time if I had the time
+- Better code organisation: I could have moved my hooks to their own files, create helper libraries for the functions, etc
+- Better documentation: Although the task is inherently easy to accomplish and the code not difficult to understand, I could have written more/better documentation

+## Install Node

 # JusticeText Full Stack Technical Assessment

 Thank you so much for your interest in joining JusticeText.
 Please read the instructions below before you start the assessment.